-Response: This SPA does not apply to reimbursement for governmental providers furthermore, there are various state agencies that perform audits each year to determine the appropriateness of Medicaid payments.
+Response: There are various state agencies that perform audits each year to determine the appropriateness of Medicaid payments.
 In the event that inappropriate payments are determined, recoupments would be initiated and the Federal share would be returned to CMS within the associated quarterly expenditure report.